Gyroscope: Consumer electronics

 In addition to being used in compasses, aircraft, computer pointing devices, etc., gyroscopes have been introduced into consumer electronics.
-The first usage or application of the gyroscope in consumer electronics was popularized by Steve Jobs in the Apple iPhone.

 Since the gyroscope allows the calculation of orientation and rotation, designers have incorporated them into modern technology.
 The integration of the gyroscope has allowed for more accurate recognition of movement within a 3D space than the previous lone accelerometer within a number of smartphones.
 Gyroscopes in consumer electronics are frequently combined with accelerometers for more robust direction- and motion-sensing.
 Examples of such applications include smartphones such as the Samsung Galaxy Note 4, HTC Titan, Nexus 5, iPhone 5s, Nokia 808 PureView and Sony Xperia, game console peripherals such as the PlayStation 3 controller and the Wii Remote, and virtual reality headsets such as the Oculus Rift.
+Some features of Android phones like PhotoSphere or 360 Camera and to use VR gadget do not work without a gyroscope sensor in the phone.

 Nintendo has integrated a gyroscope into the Wii console's Wii Remote controller by an additional piece of hardware called "Wii MotionPlus".
 It is also included in the 3DS, Wii U GamePad, and Nintendo Switch Joy-Con and Pro controllers, which detect movement when turning and shaking.

 Cruise ships use gyroscopes to level motion-sensitive devices such as self-leveling pool tables.

 An electric powered flywheel gyroscope inserted in a bicycle wheel is sold as an alternative to training wheels.
-Some features of Android phones like PhotoSphere or 360 Camera and to use VR gadget do not work without a gyroscope sensor in the phone.